trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/email_settings.md

 To access that Login as Admin

-:::note navigation
+:::info navigation

-Go to Context: default → Profile0 → Alerts → Setup Email
+:point_right: Go to Context: default → Profile0 → Alerts → Setup Email
 :::

 This will take you to the Email Alerts Wizard as shown in this example.
 And against each settings it will be shown if the service is configured or disabled.